 Super Bowl Anthem Betting History: Past Results

-In the last 16 Super Bowls, the anthem has gone OVER the oddsmaker’s set time on nine occasions and UNDER it six times with one PUSH.
+In the last 18 Super Bowls, the anthem has gone OVER on 10 occasions and UNDER seven times with one PUSH.

 But if we look at the specific times, seven of the last 10 came in over two minutes.
 The lines seem to have adjusted accordingly with six of the last 10 being set at two minutes or above, but it’s worth noting that most singers in recent years are trending toward longer renditions.